temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [workflow reference](#options-set-for-workflow-reference).

-### temporal workflow start: Starts a new Workflow Execution.
+### temporal workflow start: Start a new Workflow Execution

 The `temporal workflow start` command starts a new [Workflow Execution](/concepts/what-is-a-workflow-execution).
 The Workflow and Run IDs are returned after starting the [Workflow](/concepts/what-is-a-workflow).